-In December 2020 the FAFSA Simplification Act was passed, which would enable grandparents to use 529 plan funds for their grandchildren without impacting financial aid eligibility.
-However, in June 2021 the Department of Education announced that these changes would not be fully implemented until the 2024-25 school year.
+In December 2020 the FAFSA Simplification Act was passed, which enables grandparents, as well as other loved ones, to use 529 plan funds for their grandchildren without impacting financial aid eligibility.
+Now, any cash support from anyone other than the student's parents/guardians is not considered student income on the FAFSA.